Polar Coordinates with plotnine

 1 Introduction

-This book provides a gallery of plots using either coord_polar() or coord_radial() with a custom version of plotnine, a Python library implementing the grammar of graphics (Wilkinson 2005) using an API based on that of the R packageggplot2.
+This online book provides a gallery of plots using either coord_polar() or coord_radial() with a custom version of plotnine, a Python library implementing the grammar of graphics (Wilkinson 2005) using an API based on that of the R packageggplot2.

 Caution